slamora/brackets-wiki/RESEARCH:-Preference-Format.md

 1. The number of preferences and use of preferences is likely to grow considerably once this is out there.
 Don't believe me?
 Open up Firefox and go to `about:config` in the URL bar.
 2. I wanted to try to make a more coherent underlying model.
 It's not perfect, but I think the new implementation is a bit more coherent.

-It would be rational to start the work with either P1 or P2 as a base and go from there.
-Last night (11/21), I was even considering going back to P1, but ultimately I worked through the problems I was having in P2 and decided that it seemed the better route.
-I leave it up to whoever is doing the implementation.

-My discussion of how things fit together is going to mostly focus on P2, though the high-level concepts are the same between the two implementations.
+**Note**: in the end, we went with the P1 implementation due to its simplicity, ease of debugging and ability to handle a previously unconsidered use case: batch processes that need to look at many different files and not just the currently edited file.

 ### The High-Level Concepts

 The code that I'm going to be talking about is in `PreferencesBase.js`. `PreferencesManager.js` acts as a singleton for getting and setting preferences.

 At the top, the level at which most people will interact, is the **PreferencesManager** object.
-The most common operation is `get(id)`, which simply retrieve the value of a given preference.
+The most common operation is `get(id)`, which simply retrieves the value of a given preference.

 The PreferencesManager has an *ordered* collection of **Scope**s.
 Each Scope holds one level of settings. `PreferencesManager.js` sets up a singleton PreferencesManager that has the following Scopes:

 1. default (the default values for any settings that are explicitly registered)
 2. user (the user's customized settings – the equivalent of Brackets' old localStorage-based system.
 This is the settings file that lives in AppData)
-3. project (the useful new one: brackets.settings.json file in the root of a project)
-4. session (in-memory only settings for the current editing session)
+3. paths (a Scope for each .brackets.json file starting at the current open file)

-For example, if `spaceUnits` has a value set at the project level, then a call to `get("spaceUnits")` would return the project level value.
-Project values come first, user values next, default values last.
+For example, if `spaceUnits` has a value set in a .brackets.json file at the root of a project, then a call to `get("spaceUnits")` would return the project level value.
+The closest .brackets.json file to the open file comes first, followed by any other .brackets.json files going up the tree, user values next, default values last.
 If the setting is not known at all, `undefined` is returned.

 Each Scope has an associated **Storage** object that knows how to load and save the preferences value for that Scope.
 There are two implementations: MemoryStorage and FileStorage.

 The final concept that is common between P1 and P2 is that of **Layer**s.
-A Layer applies to every Scope and provides an additional level for preference lookups.
+A Layer can be applied to every Scope and provides an additional level for preference lookups.
 Generally, a Layer looks for a collection of preferences that are nested in some fashion in the Scope's data.
 Under certain circumstances (decided upon by the Layer object), those nested preferences will take precedence over the main preferences in the Scope.
 (See the next section for further discussion of Layers).

-P2 adds a data structure that sits underneath the PreferencesManager and Scopes: the **MergedMap**.
+**(Obsolete)** P2 adds a data structure that sits underneath the PreferencesManager and Scopes: the **MergedMap**.
 A MergedMap is a map-like object that merges multiple maps into a single one for lookups and sends out change notifications when there is a change to a value in the map.
 The PreferencesManager itself is a MergedMap and the Scopes are nested MergedMaps.
 The Layers are implemented as additional levels in the Scopes.

-### A Note About Project Scope

-THe P1 implementation would add the "project" scope dynamically, if I recall correctly.
-This is not really supported in P2.
-The project scope should be added at the beginning before the session scope is added.
-When the project is changed, `setData("project", newProjectScopeData)` should be called to update the project-level settings.

 ### PathLayer vs. LanguageLayer